cxl-micron-reskit/famfs/kmod/famfs.rst

    * Set the S_DAX flag for the inode
    * Set the size of the file

-At this point the file us usable and may be written, read or mmapped (provided sufficient permissions).
+At this point the file us usable and may be written, read or mmapped (if the user has sufficient permissions).

 Mount options
 =============